Selective plugin activation

 I've been playing with Yianni's plugin and it's really great.
 The only big downside is that it makes all plugins hidden networkwide by default, so after this plugin is activated someone will have to go down the plugin list and unhide the plugins that should be available to everyone.
 This should probably be done within a few days of when the upgrade happens.

 On a related note, I disagree that giving access to Unfiltered MU is generally a good idea.
 HTML is filtered for a reason.
 If there is ever an instance where users can't post some tag, let me know and we'll get a plugin for that specific purpose.

-#7 Updated by Boone Gorges almost 11 years ago
+#7 Updated by Boone Gorges over 11 years ago

-#8 Updated by Matt Gold almost 11 years ago
+#8 Updated by Matt Gold over 11 years ago

 "On a related note, I disagree that giving access to Unfiltered MU is generally a good idea."

 Agreed -- thought I made that point above, but maybe I left you with the mistaken impression that it should be made widely available.
 Just the opposite -- I'm talking about making it available, extremely selectively, to people whom the Commons dev team trusts because of long working relationships -- people like Luke, for instance, who wanted something like this on a Commons blog he ran a few years ago.
 Anyway, I think we're on the same page on this.

 As for the plugin activation, wouldn't that have to be done at the time of upgrade?
 Otherwise, we risk deactivating plugins that people depend on. does the plugin just hide the menus, or does it actively deactivate (if that makes sense) the plugins?
 If the latter, then installing this could screw up a bunch of blogs.